Renaissance in Albania: Diaspora literature

-From the Albanian authors that lived outside of Albania, the most notable would be Demetrio Franco (Dhimitër Frëngu), Marin Barleti, Marin Beçikemi, and Anonimi Tivaras.
+From the Albanian authors that lived outside of Albania, the most notable would be Demetrio Franco (Dhimitër Frëngu), Marin Barleti, Marin Beçikemi, Anonimi Tivaras, Luca Matranga and Gjon Muzaka.
 One of the earliest books written by the Albanian diaspora was Historia Skanderbegiae (History of Skanderbeg), also known as History of the Kastrioti named Skanderbeg, published in 1480 in Venice by Anonimi Tivaras.
-Other books published on Skanderbeg during this time were Siege of Shkodra and Historia de vita et gestis Scanderbegi Epirotarum principis (1504) by Marin Barleti and Gli illustri e gloriosi gesti e vittoriose imprese fatte contro i Turchi dal Signor Don Georgio Castriotto detto Scanderbeg, principe d' Epiro by Dhimitër Frëngu, who also wrote a biography on him.
+Other books published on Skanderbeg during this time were Siege of Shkodra and Historia de vita et gestis Scanderbegi Epirotarum principis (1504) by Marin Barleti. and Gli illustri e gloriosi gesti e vittoriose imprese fatte contro i Turchi dal Signor Don Georgio Castriotto detto Scanderbeg, principe d' Epiro by Dhimitër Frëngu, who also wrote a biography on him.
 Marin Beçikemi would be another author known for his works on Albania after the Ottoman invasion, as well as the translation of ancient Roman texts.
+Luca Mataranga wrote the second known book in Albanian, "E mbsuame krështerë", published in Rome during 1592.
+Gjon Muzaka is known for writing the Muzaka chronicles in 1510, a series of documents which describe the history of the Muzaka Principality as well as the other Albanian noble houses during the Middle Ages, however Gjon Muzaka is criticized for his chronicles having "bias" with him depicting his house as a higher one oppose to the others.

+The publishing of many works by the Albanian diaspora would be done with the help of Bernardino Vitali, an Albanian printer and publisher.

+The spread of Humanism amongst the Albanian diaspora influenced their appraising of Skanderbeg, with his figure being materialized in many of the first Albanian historiographic works.
+Skanderbeg's figure and persona during the 15th century inspired many Albanian immigrants, leading to him being the subject of the works of multiple Albanian diaspora scholars, of which the first was Barleti.